Planning a European Honeymoon or Vacation? State Department Issues Warnings

 U.S. citizens are urged to use caution when visiting frequently targeted areas, such as tourist attractions, airports, train stations, shopping centers and government buildings, as well as major sporting events, festivals and other activities where crowds gather.

-Then, be prepared for the possibility of additional security measures at airports, cruise line ports, and other embarkation points, including longer lines and more time to process through Customs and Security.
+Be prepared for the possibility of additional security measures at airports, cruise line ports, and other embarkation points, including longer lines and more time to process through Customs and Security.
 Plan ahead to allow enough time between connections should you be delayed.

 We can't allow the threat of a possible terrorist attack control our lives and travels, but we can be prepared for the realities of living in a world where we can no longer take our safety for granted.